-One of the main advantages of a drive-through machinery shed is that the full length of the shed can be use, making it the most cost-effective storage option for long equipment i.e., if you are requiring a shed for semi-trailer storage, a 21-metre-long shed would generally be a lot more cost-effective than building a 21-metre wide shed.
+One of the main advantages of a drive-through machinery shed is that the full length of the shed can be utilised, making it the most cost-effective storage option for long equipment for example, if you are requiring a shed for semi-trailer storage, a 21-metre-long shed would generally be a lot more cost-effective than building a 21-metre wide shed.

 A drive-through shed also provides quick coverage of long machinery when bad weather hits.